Top 5 Conditions Dry Needling Can Help With

 Because it’s a relatively new diagnosis, fibromyalgia is not as well understood as some other pain related disorders.

-However, studies show that dry needling can be effective as a form of natural fibromyalgia relief.
+Studies show that dry needling can be effective as a form of natural fibromyalgia relief.

-Not only can dry needling help to relieve the pressure from trigger points associated with fibromyalgia, but it also helps release endorphins, a natural biochemical that has similar effects to traditional pain medications, such as opioids.
+It also helps release endorphins, a natural biochemical that has similar effects to traditional pain medications, such as opioids.

 By releasing these endorphins, dry needling helps your body release pain and improve fibromyalgia symptoms.